Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Protein Sequence Generation

-\paragraph{Protocol.} We ran the identical multi-chain protocol used for MNIST: 30 chains, $T{=}5{,}000$ iterations, burn-in $2{,}000$, thinning every 100 steps, 5 samples per chain, yielding $S{=}150$ generated sequences.
-SA was run at both $\beta_{\mathrm{ret}}{=}77$ (retrieval) and $\beta_{\mathrm{gen}}{=}8$ (generation) to demonstrate the temperature knob on a non-image domain.
-All seven baselines (bootstrap, Gaussian perturbation, random convex combination, GMM-PCA, VAE with latent dim 8, MALA) were run with the same protocol.
+We ran the identical multi-chain protocol used for MNIST: 30 chains, $T{=}5{,}000$ iterations, burn-in $2{,}000$, thinning every 100 steps, 5 samples per chain, yielding $S{=}150$ generated sequences.
+SA was run at both $\beta_{\mathrm{ret}}{=}77$ (retrieval) and $\beta_{\mathrm{gen}}{=}8$ (generation) to demonstrate the temperature knob on a non-image domain, and all seven baselines (bootstrap, Gaussian perturbation, random convex combination, GMM-PCA, VAE with latent dim 8, MALA) were run with the same protocol.
 Generated PCA-space vectors were decoded back to amino acid sequences by inverse-PCA followed by per-position argmax over the 20 amino acid channels.

-\paragraph{Metrics.} In addition to the standard metrics (novelty~$\mathcal{N}$, diversity~$\bar{\mathcal{D}}$, energy~$\bar{E}$), we report two protein-specific measures: \emph{sequence identity} to the nearest stored member (max over stored sequences of the fraction of non-gap positions with matching amino acids) and \emph{amino acid composition KL divergence} ($D_{\mathrm{KL}}(p_{\mathrm{stored}}\|q_{\mathrm{gen}})$ over the 20 amino acid frequencies).
+In addition to the standard metrics (novelty~$\mathcal{N}$, diversity~$\bar{\mathcal{D}}$, energy~$\bar{E}$), we reported two protein-specific measures: \emph{sequence identity} to the nearest stored member (max over stored sequences of the fraction of non-gap positions with matching amino acids) and \emph{amino acid composition KL divergence} ($D_{\mathrm{KL}}(p_{\mathrm{stored}}\|q_{\mathrm{gen}})$ over the 20 amino acid frequencies).

-Table~\ref{tab:protein} reveals the same two-regime structure observed on MNIST.
-At $\beta{=}77$ (retrieval), SA generates sequences ${\approx}62\%$ identical to their nearest stored member with the lowest KL divergence of any method at this temperature ($0.107$).
-SA and MALA are again indistinguishable (MALA acceptance $99.8\%$), consistent with the MNIST results.
-Random convex combinations catastrophically distort the composition (KL$=2.091$) because averaging one-hot vectors in PCA space does not preserve per-position amino acid structure.